 In the morning we walked into the main village square, coffee and croissant in hand, to enjoy the early freshness of the day before the village and the heat awakened.
-The buildings encircling the square seem as though they were taken from the pages of a fairy tale, wood striped with thatched looking roofs, appearing as they are almost crooked against the backdrop to the sky.
+The buildings encircling the square seem as though they were taken from the pages of a fairy tale, wood striped with thatched looking roofs, appearing almost crooked against the backdrop of the sky.
 Noyers, also known as Noyers-Sur-Serein, a tiny village located in Bourgogne, is designated as one of the “Plus Beaux Villages de France.”
 Situated in the middle of a field, you probably wouldn’t even know Noyers was there, unless it was your final destination stop or you stumbled across it driving through the vast Chablis countryside surrounding the village.

 A medieval city, surrounded by walls and the river Serein, Noyers holds much of its heritage in its traditional colombage or half-timbered houses, a building technique used throughout past centuries in France and in many of its walled gates which still stand today.
 Cobblestoned streets and weathered buildings showing their age, walking in Noyers feels a bit like walking in another era.
 The village oozes its history, aside from the few modern shops and restaurants now scattered amid its center, and I felt as though I was on a movie set taking place in medieval times.
 It is a bit surreal.
 The village is tiny.
 On one side you have the open banks of the small river Serein which is juxtaposed to the neighboring fields filled with horses and cows.
 On the other side of the village, hidden by stonewalls, beautiful private gardens spill to the edge of the riverbank.
 Each garden plot owned by a villager is a little oasis in the middle of the “city” to escape to and to enjoy nature.